nielsenjared/nielsenjared.github.io/content/blog/proof-induction/index.md

 ---
 title: Proof By Induction
 date: "2020-03-06"
-description: In this tutorial, you will learn proof by induction by summing consecutive integers 1 to n.
+description: In this tutorial, you will learn proof by induction, a mathematical method used to prove the truth of a statement.
 Proof by induction is useful for understanding and calculating the Big O of recursive algorithms.
 keywords: ["proof by induction"]
 ---

 ![](./jarednielsen-proof-induction.png)

 You don’t need to be a math whiz to be a good programmer, but there are a handful of tricks you will want to add to your problem solving bag to improve the performance of your algorithms and make an impression in technical interviews.
-In this tutorial, you will learn proof by induction by summing consecutive integers 1 to n.
+In this tutorial, you will learn proof by induction, a mathematical method used to prove the truth of a statement.

 ---
 Want to level up your problem solving skills?
 I write a weekly newsletter about programming, problem solving and lifelong learning.